BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 - On the `workers` use the `join token worker`

 We will ask Ansible to use the first **Swarm manager node** to init the Swarm.
 We could specify a specific server but I prefer to just take the first.
-In a large Swarm cluster you have multiples manager and worker nodes and by taking the first and not a specific server, our script will still be working in case the very server we specified is `unreachable`.
+In a large **swarm cluster** you have multiples `manager` and `worker` nodes and by taking the first our script will still be working in case the very server we specified is `down` for example.

 ```yaml